ludovicdeluna/drivy/backend/level5/README.md

 - the insurance receives its part of the commission
 - the assistance receives its part of the commission
 - drivy receives its part of the commission, plus the deductible reduction

+# How to test

+This is my answer to the challenge above.
+To validate this challenge, install ruby 2.3 or higher and run from this folder :
+- `ruby ./drivy_test.rb` to run tests
+- `./main.rb` to run the challenge